Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 Last Edited=13 Dec 2011

 Maria Welbourn was born about 1839 in Sancton, Yorkshire, England.1,2 She was the daughter of David Welbourn and Mary Ann Purrell.1 In the census of 30 March 1851 at Appleton le Moors, Yorkshire, England, she was listed as the daughter of David Welbourn.3 In the census of 7 April 1861 in North Newbald, Yorkshire, England, she was listed as the sister of George Welbourn George and Maria lived together.
-George was a burcher and Maria a housekeeper.4 She married Mark Kelsey on 29 June 1875 in Hull, Yorkshire, England.2,5 She died on 30 September 1876 in Pocklington, Yorkshire, England, It is believed she had just given birth to a still born baby.6,2 She was buried in 1876 in All Saints Church, Santon, Yorkshire, England.2
+George was a burcher and Maria a housekeeper.4 She married Mark Kelsey on 29 June 1875 in Kingston upon Hull, Yorkshire, England.2,5 Maria died on 30 September 1876 in Pocklington, Yorkshire, England, It is believed she had just given birth to a still born baby.6,2 Maria was buried in 1876 in All Saints, Santon, Yorkshire, England.2

 Sources of Information